 Structure and Accountability

 Residential treatment is a rigorous process during which nearly every minute of the day is planned.
 Leaving a structured environment of this nature without an idea of how to spend one’s time after treatment can be difficult for a client.
 Together with their counselor, patients in treatment should develop a working schedule which includes discharge recommendations such as participating in an Intensive Outpatient Program, as well as other sober, positive activities (e.g., going to the gym, volunteering, attending support group meetings, work/school).
 All of these aspects provide much-needed structure and accountability.

 Relapse does not have to be a part of recovery, but having a plan in place if it happens can be extremely beneficial for the patient and their loved ones.
 A relapse plan outlines exactly what steps to take if relapse occurs.
 It is imperative that this step-by-step plan be developed before leaving treatment.

 Safe Living Accommodations

 Developing a comprehensive discharge plan may seem like a daunting task, but it doesn’t have to be.
-While the goal of any treatment stay is sobriety, the most successful outcomes occur when the patient learns to develop healthy relationships and interests that do not end at “graduation” from residential care.
+While the goal of any treatment stay is recovery, the most successful outcomes occur when the patient learns to develop healthy relationships and interests that do not end at “graduation” from residential care.
 Ultimately, recovery is about breaking old ways of thinking and learning how to practically apply recovery principles to everyday life.
-Through open communication with a treatment team as well as the family system, it is possible to develop a plan that supports freedom from addiction — not only for today, but for a lifetime.
+Through open communication with a treatment team as well as the family system, it is possible to develop a plan that supports recovery from addiction — not only for today, but for a lifetime.